dmamaril/House/patchnotes.md

 Routes.js
   - /api/property
     - only search for group when groupID is present
+  - /api/groups
+    - returns empty array if groupId is not found

+AppRoutes.js
+  - refractor resolve for /account

+AccountService.js
+  - add getMembers() to issue get request to /api/group

 HOUSE
   - Refractor angular app modules, factories & controllers